hunterxcobby/100-days-of-code/log.md

 5. **Common/Useful Rules:**
    - learned common and useful rules in Makefiles.
-   - Explored how these rules can simplify the build process.
+   - learned how these rules can simplify the build process.

 6. **Variables in Makefiles:**
    - learned the concept of variables in Makefiles.